wp-plugins/participants-database/readme.txt

 * No internationalization

 == Upgrade Notice ==

+= 1.4.4 =
+General bugfix and UI enhancement release including improvements to the single record display

 = 1.4.2 =
 Bugfix addressing several issues, including image display, signup form validation problems, and multi-page searches and sorts on lists.